TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

 ========================    ==============  ================================================================
 discard_empty_paths         True            If set to ``True`` empty paths are discarded. sort_by_id                  True            If set to ``True`` separate paths are sorted by ID.
 Otherwise
-                                            they are sorted in order of apparance. discard_short_paths         20              This option allows to discard paths wich are shorter than the threshold which is defined as total number of frames. discard_short_object        2.0             This option allows to discard paths which objects are shorter than the threshold which is defined as total lenght in metric units. discard_short_logic         or              If both ``discard_short_paths`` and ``discard_short_object`` options are used, this option allows to set combination logic.
+                                            they are sorted in order of appearance. discard_short_paths         20              This option allows to discard paths which are shorter than the threshold which is defined as total number of frames. discard_short_object        2.0             This option allows to discard paths which objects are shorter than the threshold which is defined as total length in metric units. discard_short_logic         or              If both ``discard_short_paths`` and ``discard_short_object`` options are used, this option allows to set combination logic.